NCBI-Hackathons/CapNetProtStruct/README.md

 - CNPDP: We generate the training data set malually from Pymol.
 We generated 32 protein structure images with labels as training data set.
 The label information is from CATH.
 CATH can help group protein domains based on their folding patterns, the domains prediction ar downloaded from Protein Data Bank.
 It includes four levels of classes that ar chlassification,architecture (A), topology (T) and homologous superfamily (H)[7].

-- CNPDP 2.0: We get the atom coordinates from PDB file for each protein chain, training the model using xxx protein chain information with labels.
+- CNPDP 2.0: We get the atom coordinates from PDB file for each protein chain, training the model using 500 protein chain information with labels.
 The label information is from CATH.
 ### Capsule networks
 The original Capsule networks code is from https://github.com/XifengGuo/CapsNet-Keras, which is a Keras implementation of CapsNet in the paper:
 Sara Sabour, Nicholas Frosst, Geoffrey E Hinton.
 Dynamic Routing Between Capsules.
 NIPS 2017